 The agency is seeking a supplemental appropriation in the amount of \$20,000,000 to continue payments to the court-appointed counsel on a timely basis.
+The agency is seeking a supplemental appropriation in the amount of \$1,400,000 to fund the public defender corporation in Morgantown, West Virginia in the forthcoming year.

-The agency is further seeking \$1,200,000 to fund the increasing demands on public defender corporations due to the judicial reorganization that takes effect in 2025.
+With respect to the FY2026 budget, the agency is seeking \$1,200,000 to fund on a sustained basis the increasing demands on public defender corporations due to the judicial reorganization that takes effect in 2025.
+The agency is seeking \$1,000,000 to fund on a sustained basis the increase in compensation provided in the special session.
+The agency is seeking \$1,200,000 to fund the increased demands related to the judicial reorganization act that takes effect on January I, 2025.
 The increased demands include an increased number of circuit court judges, increased number of magistrates, and increased number of counties that will be within circuits in which the corporations operate.
 The agency is also seeking full funding for the appropriation to compensate court-appointed counsel so that the annual supplemental appropriation can be avoided.
-The agency is also seeking \$1,400,000 to fund the Monongalia County Public Defender Corporation by fiscal year rather than currently from the supplemental appropriation.
+The agency proposes a five dollar increase in the rates of compensation for court-appointed counsel requiring an appropriation of \$2,400,000.
+The agency is also seeking \$1,400,000 to fund the Monongalia County Public Defender Corporation by fiscal year rather than currently from supplemental appropriations.
+Finally, the agency is seeking an appropriation of \$5,000,000 to complete the indigent defense structure in the state and to address the glaring need for counsel in certain areas by operating a public defender corporation in (i) Putnam County; (ii) Marion County; and (iii) the regional area in central West Virginia.
+The corporations can then also serve as conflict counsel for adjoining jurisdictions.